Are your staff cheating your clocking in system?

 It is a sad fact of life that a misguided few will always try to cheat the system.

-In fact there are some staff who don’t see overestimating their time worked as cheating at all.
-A few minutes added here and there when they are not actually working is not considered a big deal.
+In fact, some staff don’t see overestimating their time worked as cheating at all.
+A few minutes added here and there when they are not working is not a big deal.

-Some common time stealing strategies include:
+Common time stealing strategies

-- Getting a buddy to clock-in for them so they appear to be in or in on-time
+- Getting a buddy to clock in for them so they appear to be in or in on-time

 - Padding – or stealing – minutes around lunchtimes and breaks or not clocking out at all

-- Finishing the work day early and having a buddy clock-out for them later
+- Finishing the workday early and having a buddy clock-out for them later

 - Rounding up the time started or finished

-- Consistently having late-starts on a Monday and early-finishing on Fridays but not being honest about it.
+- Consistently having late starts on a Monday and early finishing on Fridays but not being honest about it

-- Make the current clocking-in and out system clear to all staff to eliminate misunderstandings.
+- Make the current clocking-in and out system clear to all staff to eliminate misunderstandings

-- Ensure your employees are aware that ‘buddy clocking’ is cheating and will be taken seriously and is not fair on their co-workers.
+- Ensure your employees are aware that ‘buddy clocking’ is cheating and will be taken seriously and is not fair on their co-workers

-- Make sure that staff know the proper procedure for requesting a morning or afternoon off for home errands or other personal reasons.
+- Make sure that staff know the proper procedure for requesting a morning or afternoon off for home errands or other personal reasons

 One of the surest ways to eliminate time fraud is to use a good time and attendance system which offers biometric clocking-in.